BUAAHPL/OpenHurricane/README.md

 ## How to Cite

-Cite Hurricane by the following format :
+Cite OpenHurricane by the following format :
 Rao S, Chen B, Xu X. Heterogeneous CPU-GPU parallelization for modeling supersonic reacting flows with detailed chemical kinetics[J].
 Computer Physics Communications, 2024, 300: 109188.

 Access this article by DOI:10.1016/j.cpc.2024.109188.